legendairy75/R-Gibson/content/blog/helloWorld.md

 This blog exists to:

-- Trick my learning in public
+- Track my learning in public
 - Prove what I can actually do
 - Build a real portfolio instead of just a resume
 - Share useful things I wish someone had written for me